fievelk/pylade/README.md

 `--predict-args` is a dictionary of arguments to be passed to the `predict_language()` method of the chosen implementation (`CavnarTrenkleImpl` in the example above).
 For an accurate description of the arguments please refer to the `predict_language()` method docstring.

+### Custom implementations and corpora

+Different language detection approaches can be implemented creating new classes that inherit from the `Implementation` class.
+This class should be considered as an interface whose methods are meant to be implemented by the inheriting class.

+Customized corpus readers can be created the same way, inheriting from the `CorpusReader` interface instead.

+## Development and testing

+You can install development requirements using Poetry (`poetry install`).
+This will also install requirements needed for testing.

+To run tests, just run `tox` from the package root folder.

-## Info
+## Notes

 The default model (`data/model.json`) has been trained using `limit = 5000`.
 This value provides a good balance between computational performance and accuracy.
 Please note that this might change if you use your own data to train a new model.

-## Tests

-Give the command `tox` from the package root in order to perform tests.

-Tests with `tox` require the following dependencies:

-- `tox`
-- `pytest`

-## Customization

-Different language detection approaches can be implemented creating new classes that inherit from the `Implementation` class.
-This class should be considered as an interface whose methods are meant to be implemented by the inheriting class.

-Customized corpus readers can be created the same way, inheriting from the `CorpusReader` interface instead.

 ## References